Promoting CommUNITY at the Eugene Family YMCA

 - SPEAKER: TBA

-- BOOK*: This Chair Rocks: A Manifesto Against Ageism by Ashton Applewhite
+- OPTIONAL READING*: This Chair Rocks: A Manifesto Against Ageism by Ashton Applewhite

 *Tsunami Books has generously partnered with the Y to offer a 20% discount to the first 10 customers who purchase This Chair Rocks from them!
 Just mention the YMCA book club when you check out.